Vivian Reed (actress, born 1945): Early theatre and television work (1972–1979)

 Reed made her Broadway debut at the Edison Theatre in 1972 as Lena in the short lived musical revue That's Entertainment which featured the music of songwriting team Arthur Schwartz and Howard Dietz.
 A flop, the show closed after just four performances.
 Theatre critic Douglas Watt gave a scathing review in the New York Daily News but singled out Reed as "the best performer on the stage" and praised her singing of "By Myself" as "effective".
 Likewise Newsday critic George Oppenheimer wrote in his review, "The show was badly produced, directed, choreographed, and cast with the notable exception of a young black dazzler by the name of Vivian Reed who alone brought to it style and a star quality."

 Following the close of That's Entertainment, Reed joined the Broadway cast of Don't Bother Me, I Can't Cope; substituting in for Micki Grant for six weeks while she took a hiatus from the show.
 The New York Amsterdam News stated she "scored a hit" in the production.
 After leaving the Broadway production she joined the Chicago production in October 1972.
 She later returned to the Broadway cast for further performances during the 1973–1974 season.

 In 1973 Reed signed a contract with Atlantic Records, and her first single with the label, a version was Helen Reddy's "I Didn't Mean to Love You", was released in October of that year.
 Atlantic sponsored a promotional concert tour that year with stops in Atlanta, Chicago, Washington D.C., Philadelphia, and New York.
 In September 1974 she performed in the concert "A Tribute to Duke Ellington" at Avery Fisher Hall with Diana Ross, Carol Channing, Cissy Houston, Robin Kenyatta, and Johnny Hartman.
 In December 1974 she starred in a regional theatre production of Purlie Victorious in Kingston, New York.

 In 1975 Reed joined the cast of the Amas Musical Theatre's production of Loften Mitchell's new musical Bubbling Brown Sugar.
 She portrayed the roles of Marsha and Young Irene in this production which was set in prominent Harlem nightclubs in the 1920s through 1940s and featured songs from this time and place.
 The work premiered Off-Broadway on February 14, 1975, at the Church of St. Paul and St. Andrew.
-In May 1975 she sang a song from the production on the The Today Show.
+In May 1975 she sang a song from the production on the Today Show.
 A national tour commenced in the summer of 1975 which included a run at the National Theatre in Washington, D.C.
 Reed remained with the production when it transferred to Broadway's ANTA Playhouse in March 1976.
 Clive Barnes in his review in The New York Times stated the Reed sang "a knock out version of "Sweet Georgia Brown".
 Her other song in the production was the Billie Holiday tune "God Bless the Child".
 Excerpts from the production were performed for national television broadcast from the Apollo Theatre on May 8, 1976.